Hygiene

 Ear Mites

-For ear mites, vets usually recommend a single-use prescription product, like Revolution, to kill the mites.
+Vets usually recommend a single-use prescription product, like Revolution, to kill ear mites.
 Your vet may also prescribe a course of antibiotics to treat any secondary bacterial infections.
 Popular over-the-counter medications include Adams Ear Mite Treatment (requires daily drops for 7-10 days) and Virboc Otomite Plus Ear Mite Treatment (requires 3-6 applications over 14 days).
 Since ear mites are so contagious, you’ll likely need to treat any other animals living in your home.

 Ear Yeast Infection